-Subject to the provisions of the OHSA, the Employer agrees that the Union has the option to be represented by one current Union member on each of the Joint Health and Safety committees responsible for an area in which members of the bargaining unit are employed.
+- (a) Subject to the provisions of the OHSA, the Employer agrees that the Union has the option to be represented by one current Union member on each of the Joint Health and Safety committees responsible for an area in which members of the bargaining unit are employed.
 Subject to the OHSA, the Union also has the option to be represented by one current bargaining unit member on the "Central Joint Health and Safety Committee."
 Employees shall exercise their rights under the OHSA through these committees and as per the OHSA.
-The selected employee representatives who serve on the JHSCs, as required by the OHSA, must be employed within the workplace/academic locations represented by the JHSCs.
+The selected employee representatives who serve on the JHSCs, as required by the OHSA, must be employed within the workplace/academic locations represented by the JHSCs. - (b) The introduction and placement of selected worker representatives onto JHSCs will be facilitated by Environmental and Occupational Health Support Services (EOHSS).
+The Union will advise EOHSS in writing of the CUPE representatives. - (c) A bargaining unit member who is a worker representative on a Joint Health and Safety Committee will be deemed to be at work and will be compensated at the applicable hourly rate set out in Schedule "A" for time spent by the employee carrying out their worker representative duties, as set out in the OHSA.
+These deemed hours will not be included on the Hours of Work form and will not be considered part of the employee's TA assignment. - (d) The employee will be responsible for filling in and submitting the Health and Safety Payment form found at the Employer's Human Resources website.
+Payment will be made within two pay periods of the Employer receiving the completed form.

-- (a) The introduction and placement of selected worker representatives onto JHSCs will be facilitated by Environmental and Occupational Health Support Services (EOHSS).
-The Union will advise EOHSS in writing of the CUPE representatives. - (b) A bargaining unit member who is a worker representative on a Joint Health and Safety Committee will be deemed to be at work and will be compensated at the applicable hourly rate set out in Schedule "A" for time spent by the employee carrying out their worker representative duties, as set out in the OHSA.
-These deemed hours will not be included on the Hours of Work form and will not be considered part of the employee's TA assignment. - 18.06 The parties understand and agree that the right to refuse unsafe work is guaranteed as per the OHSA.
+- The parties understand and agree that the right to refuse unsafe work is guaranteed as per the OHSA.
 If Section 43 of the OHSA is repealed at any time in the future, then the parties agree that Section 43 of the OHSA will form part of the Collective Agreement at the time of its repeal and that the role of the inspector will then be assumed by a member of EOHSS.
 Should Section 43 of the OHSA form part of this Collective Agreement in the future, it shall be interpreted in compliance with the Ontario Labour Relations Board cases and court cases which interpreted Section 43 of the OHSA prior to its repeal - 18.07 (a) Normally, hazards in the workplace are reported to the employee's immediate supervisor.
 An employee working outside of normal business hours Monday to Friday, who identifies a workplace hazard, will report the hazard to the University's Security Services when the immediate supervisor and head of the academic unit are not available.
 Security Services will provide a summary of the employee's report to the Manager, Environmental and Occupational Health and Safety (or their designate). - (b) Employees are encouraged to complete an "Injury/Incident Report" form, found online on the EOHSS website, in conjunction with their employment supervisor.
 A summary of all such "Injury/Incident Report" forms will be forwarded to the Central Joint Health and Safety Committee with a copy of the "Injury/Incident Report" to the Union.